Information for Professional Exchange Program Host Organizations

 - Yes, please contact CIEE at: INT-PCT@ciee.org to make these changes.
 Please include participant first and last name and host name in the notice.

-- Due to these extenuating circumstances, CIEE will permit remote trainings and internships within the U.S. as necessary for brief periods of time.
+- Due to these extenuating circumstances, CIEE will permit remote trainings and internships for current participants within the U.S. as necessary.
 Sustained or permanent remote trainings are not permitted.

 - Participants must continue to have continual supervision, check-ins, and support during this time.